Skip to content

 B. Electronic Lab Notebooks

 The laboratory uses Benchling as a shared electronic lab notebook (ELN) and central repository for all molecular biology and cloning efforts.
 Lab members will receive an invitation to join the ZamanianLab Benchling organization page.
 Electronic summaries of work (including gels and printouts) should be regularly annotated and recorded into your defined Benchling lab notebook project space.
 This means that your electronic notes should include the minimal set of notes required to repeat any molecular biology experiment that you have performed.
 Do not let too much time elapse before you convert your physical notes into electronic form, as it is easier to clear up ambiguities when experiments are fresh in memory.
 This should develop into a habit.
 Benchling also provides tools for the planning of molecular cloning tasks and the design of reagents.
+Our lab plasmid inventory can also be found on Benchling.

-C. Lab Electronic Storage
+C. Box Storage

 All grad students and postdocs should install the Box Drive application and receive an invitation to edit the ZamanianLab shared Box folder.
 All students and staff of the University of Wisconsin-Madison receive Box cloud storage at no cost through their university e-mail accounts.
-The shared folder will be used to store important lab data and documents.
+The shared folder will be used to store important lab data and documents (lightweight storage).
 DO NOT delete shared folders while your local computer is set to sync as this will delete data across all devices.
 Do not use spaces in file names, unnecessarily long file names, or vague file naming systems that obscure contents.
-The primary storage folders are described below.
-The uses of other Box folders are described in subsequent sections.
+Individual lab folders are provided for members of the lab to store their research-related documents in /LabMembers/.
+These individual folders should be used to preserve processed data, protocols in the process of optimization, writing (manuscripts, fellowships, and grants), and any computer programs or scripts written to carry out preliminary analyses.
+The uses of other Box folders are described in other sections.
+See Computational Guide and Pipelines for descriptions of other storage resources.

 IV.
 Meetings